Preparing for Your Child’s First Appointment

 Parking and check-in

 Proceed down Civic Center Boulevard and turn left at Osler Circle onto the Buerger Center plaza.
 Immediately turn right into the underground parking garage.
-The cost for parking is $4.
+There is a cost associated with parking in the Buerger garage, and your ticket may be validated during check-in on the 6th floor.

-When you arrive for your VEO-IBD program visit, you will check in at the welcome desk in the Buerger Center lobby where you will receive a visitor badge.
-We encourage you to arrive at least 15 minutes prior to your scheduled appointment time to allow enough time to park and get checked in.
+When you arrive for your VEO-IBD clinic visit, you will check in at the welcome desk in the Buerger Center lobby where you will receive a visitor badge.
+We encourage you to arrive at least 15 minutes before your scheduled appointment time to allow enough time to park and get checked in.

 You will then be directed to the 6th floor where you will check in with the medical team at a self-check-in kiosk or with one of our patient service representatives.
 The waiting room has interactive activities to entertain your child while you wait.
 There is also a small cafe available on the first floor of the Buerger Center.